belbendom/belbendom/README_2.md

 <div align="justify">

-Predoctoral researcher (FPI) at the Institute of Functional Biology and Genomics ([IBFG-CSIC](https://ibfg.usal-csic.es/alvaro-sanchez/), Salamanca), in the group of [Álvaro Sánchez] (https://sanchezlaboratory.weebly.com/).
+Predoctoral researcher (FPI) at the Institute of Functional Biology and Genomics ([IBFG-CSIC](https://ibfg.usal-csic.es/alvaro-sanchez/), Salamanca), in the group of [Álvaro Sánchez](https://sanchezlaboratory.weebly.com/).
 I study microbial ecology and evolutionary engineering, mainly in wine-fermenting yeast communities.

 </div>